aleshaleksey/fansys23/06-abilities.md

 **Description**: Improve elemental blast.
 The blast blossoms upon reaching its target.
 Damaging all entities within a radius of [MP dice spent] x 10ft.
 These dice are separate from the dice used to increase the damage caused by the blast.
 All entities caught in the blast must make a Dex (Fire, Lightning) or Con (Ice, Light) save or suffer the usual elemental blast damage and effects.

-**Limitation**: This extra effect applies to items and entities including than the final target.
+**Limitation**: This extra effect applies to items and entities including the final target.
 These means that the final target can take the damage twice.

-**Prerequisites**: 19 MP dice.
+**Prerequisites**: 19 MP dice + "Elemental Blast".

 ___
 #### Elemental Touch